Andrew-Emery/ltv-fd-test/src/Views/Task2/README_TASK_2.md

 - The Button API should be customizable using props.
 - Style each button type differently for a clear visual distinction between them.

+## Implementation -

+Kept it nice and simple and just used minimal button props to complete the task.
+It has a label, onClick func and type.
+Opted on using a switch to apply styling within the JS.
+My choice on this was to apply styles based on props at the runtime with potentially high specificity however it should be nothe that stylesheets are more performant.